 Beginning in 2014, most Ph.D. students at Duke are guaranteed summer research fellowships for the summers after their first and second academic years of study.
 In addition to summer tuition and fees, the fellowship awards a summer stipend of $5,500.
-Students must submit to their directors of graduate studies a brief proposal outlining how the summer funding will be used to advance their educational pursuits.

 Note: Ph.D. students in the Carolina-Duke Graduate Program in German are eligible for first- and second-year guaranteed summer fellowships, but in the amount listed in the letters of offer received with admission to the program.
 This is due to the special funding agreement between students in the program and The Graduate School.